VaibhavLohitashv/Recipe-Sharing-App/README.md

+RECIPE APP: COMPLETELY CREATED USING AI IN CURSOR IDE.

 Install node modules in both client and server using npm install.
 Write command in client : npm start
 Write command in server : npm run dev